-The GreenGov Council is working to publish a 2019 GreenGov Annual Report (to be posted here when available.)
+The GreenGov Council has published its 2019 GreenGov Annual Report (available to download here.)
 The report is intended to provide an annual benchmark of the commonwealth's lead-by-example goals, summarize achievements to date, and provide recommendations to commonwealth agencies for 2020 and beyond.

 As detailed in the 2019 GreenGov Annual Report, the commonwealth has made some early progress on the Executive Order in 2019.
 Highlights include:

 - The Commonwealth's utility benchmarking initiative demonstrated a 2.9-percent reduction in energy consumption from fiscal year 17/18 to 18/19, just short of the 3-percent per year energy reduction goal established in the Executive Order.
 This 2.9-percent energy savings represents over $1 million in utility cost savings during fiscal year 18/19.
 A large contributing factor for the energy reduction is attributed to agency participation in projects through the Guaranteed Energy Savings Act or GESA program.
 DGS's Bureau of Procurement, Penn State Facilities Engineering Institute (PSFEI), and EnergyCAP staff analyzed 8,415-commonwealth paid energy utility meters.
 From this analysis, 5,170 (61-percent) of energy meters met data quality standards for the 2019 reporting, as shown below.